top of page

 Reality: Non-resident withholding certificate processes can require different supporting documents, including copies of filed withholding returns such as PND 54 and other evidence.

-Scenario A: Foreign founder pays a Thai marketing agency monthly
+Scenario A: Foreign Founder Pays a Thai Marketing Agency Monthly

-Short answer: You need a documented withholding process and a certificate issuance protocol that matches your payment workflow.
 Expanded: e-Withholding Tax Thailand 2026 can reduce manual burden, but only if you standardize payee data, define who approves tax treatment, and reconcile monthly payments to certificates and filings.

-Scenario B: Foreign SME has 3 employees and one payroll admin
+Scenario B: Foreign SME Has 3 Employees and One Payroll Admin

-Short answer: Treat the annual employee certificate deadline as a fixed compliance milestone and plan backward.
 Expanded: Section 50 Bis includes a specific timing rule for employment income certificates.
 Build a January checklist that ensures payroll totals, withholding, and certificates are consistent before issuing.

-Scenario C: Foreign SME pays a non-resident service provider
+Scenario C: Foreign SME Pays a Non-Resident Service Provider

-Short answer: This is higher risk and documentation heavy, and you should confirm the correct process and supporting evidence early.
 Expanded: The Revenue Department guidance on non-resident withholding tax certificates lists supporting documents that may be requested.
 Do not assume your local vendor process is enough.

-Compliance checklist artifact: e-Withholding Tax Thailand 2026 implementation checklist
+Compliance Checklist Artifact: e-Withholding Tax Thailand 2026 Implementation Checklist

 Use this checklist as an internal control artifact.